pradeepmajji853/demo/README.md

 # demo
-just a demo repository added  by me just to learn github
+ a demo repository added  by me just to learn github